For Learners

 Joined Inova: August 2021

-Research interests: the PROSPECT and TITRE studies (international, multi-center randomized clinical trials), PICU sedation protocolization, and mucolytic stewardship
+Research interests: The PROSPECT and TITRE studies (international, multi-center randomized clinical trials), PICU sedation protocolization, and mucolytic stewardship

 Clinical interests: Sepsis and septic shock, and sedation and delirium